 Molasses Cutout Cookies

-You will need an aspic cutter set to make these cookies.
-You also can use the pumpkin instructions below for the Dulce de Leche Bat Cookies.
+These Halloween cookies are too good to pass up.
+You also can use the pumpkin instructions below for our Dulce de Leche Bat Cookies.

 - Yield: Makes 34

 Source: Martha Stewart Living, October 2007